Skip to content

 Each installed plugin contributes its own model names via the llm_known_model_names() hook.

-For unrecognized model names, the default provider is used.
+For unrecognized model names, the prompt falls back to the default provider and a warning is logged at invocation time.

 Model Tier System